jboss-developer/jboss-eap-quickstarts/websocket-hello/README.md

 1. Be sure to enable the `NIO2` connector in the `web` subsystem by running the JBoss CLI commands as described above in [Configure the JBoss EAP Server](#configure-the-jboss-eap-server).
 Stop the server at the end of that step.

-2. The Eclipse embedded browser does not support WebSockets, so you must configure an external browser.
+2. The Eclipse embedded browser does not support WebSockets on all platforms.
+If the buttons do not function and the quickstart does not run as described above, you should switch to use an external browser.
 In JBoss Developer Studio, choose menu item `Window` --> `Web Browser` --> `Default System Browser`.

-3. When you deploy and run this quickstart in JBoss Developer Studio, the application opens in an external browser.
+3. When you deploy and run this quickstart in JBoss Developer Studio, the application opens in the browser.

 4. When you complete testing, [Remove the NIO2  HTTP Connector Configuration](#remove-the-nio2-http-connector-configuration) from the server.
 If you prefer, reset the `Web Browser` preference back to `Internal Web Browser`.